 Stockholders are encouraged to submit their votes on the WHITE proxy card or WHITE voting instruction form.
 If Mr. Mangless withdraws or abandons his solicitation or fails to comply with the universal proxy rules after a stockholder has already granted proxy authority, stockholders can still sign and date a later submitted WHITE proxy card or WHITE voting instruction form.
-If Mr. Mangless withdraws or abandons his solicitation or fails to comply with the universal proxy rules, any votes cast in favor of the Mangless Nominees will be disregarded and will not be counted, whether such vote is provided on the Company's WHITE proxy card or WHITE voting instruction form or Mr. Mangless's [•] proxy card.
+If Mr. Mangless withdraws or abandons his solicitation or fails to comply with the universal proxy rules after a stockholder has already granted proxy authority, stockholders can still sign and date a later submitted WHITE proxy card or WHITE voting instruction form.
+If Mr. Mangless withdraws or abandons his solicitation or fails to comply with the universal proxy rules, any votes cast in favor of the Mangless Nominees will be disregarded and will not be counted, whether such vote is provided on the Company's WHITE proxy card or WHITE voting instruction form or Mr. Mangless's blue proxy card.